Celtic Frost

-Their music included elements of various extreme metal styles.
-Their early work is often classified as thrash metal or black metal with experimental tendencies, while their last album is described as doom metal.
-Celtic Frost drew inspiration from early heavy metal bands such as Black Sabbath, Judas Priest, and Venom, gothic rock acts like Bauhaus, Siouxsie and the Banshees, Christian Death, and Joy Division, as well as hardcore punk groups like Discharge and GBH.
+The band's music included elements of various extreme metal styles.
+Their early work is classified as thrash metal or first-wave black metal with experimental tendencies, while their last album is described as doom metal.
+Celtic Frost drew inspiration from Black Sabbath, Judas Priest, and Venom, gothic rock acts like Bauhaus, Siouxsie and the Banshees, Christian Death, and Joy Division, as well as hardcore punk groups like Discharge and GBH.

 History

 Formation and first recordings (1984–1987)

 Celtic Frost's frontman, guitarist, and singer, Tom Gabriel Fischer, formerly of the band Grave Hill, adopted the alias Tom Warrior.
-With fellow Grave Hill and Tarot alumnus Steve Warrior (Urs Sprenger) on bass, he formed one of the earliest extreme metal bands, Hellhammer, in May 1982.
-Steve Warrior was later replaced by Martin Eric Ain – also a pseudonym, for Martin Stricker.
-The band attracted a small international fan base, was signed to Noise Records in Germany, and recorded their debut EP, Apocalyptic Raids, in March 1984.
+With fellow Grave Hill and Tarot alumnus Steve Warrior (Urs Sprenger) on bass, he formed the early extreme metal band Hellhammer in May 1982.
+Steve Warrior was replaced with Martin Eric Ain, real name Martin Stricker.
+The band attracted a small international fan base, signed to Noise Records in Germany, and recorded their debut EP, Apocalyptic Raids, in March 1984.

-Many metal-centered publications were skeptical of Hellhammer's musical efforts.
-Metal Forces loathed the group, sparking a lasting feud between the zine and Warrior, which prevented Celtic Frost from performing in England for several years.
-Writers at Rock Power were similarly critical of Hellhammer, describing it as "the most terrible, abhorrent, and atrocious thing 'musicians' were ever allowed to record".
-In fact, they were "receiving miserable reviews everywhere", Warrior concluded.
+Many metal-centered publications were skeptical of Hellhammer.
+Metal Forces loathed the group, sparking a feud between the zine and Warrior, which prevented Celtic Frost from performing in England for several years.
+Writers at Rock Power criticized Hellhammer as "the most terrible, abhorrent, and atrocious thing 'musicians' were ever allowed to record".
+They were "receiving miserable reviews everywhere", Fischer concluded.